 It is even used to showcase bodily strength or a person’s capability.
 It refers to a hypothetical or possible event but very unlikely to happen.

 This word is less common in American English.
 The usage of might can vary depending on the sentence.
-It hints that the probability of something happening is a pretty low or smaller chance.
+It hints that the probability of something happening is low or smaller.

 The use of might cannot be done at the beginning of the sentence.
-Might in the sentence sounds fine, but it does not make the sentence polite.
+Might in the sentence sounds fine, but it does not make it polite.

 The use of might in the sentence is to persuade someone for something with a small irritation level which has become quite old-fashioned nowadays.